Sachi-Fernando/Sachi-Fernando.github.io/_pages/research.md

 <!--Earlier version - World Bank working paper series, Nov 2019
 [Download paper here](https://openknowledge.worldbank.org/handle/10986/32746)-->

-### 2. Do Natural Disasters Affect Concerns about Climate Change?
+### 2. The Impact of Natural Disasters on Quality of Life
 with Katharina Kolb (Halle) and Christoph Wunder (Halle)

 <!--This paper investigates if directly experiencing a natural disaster affects an individual's concerns about climate change, in Germany.-->

-### 3. The Environmental Impact of Luxembourg's Free Public Transportation Policy
+### 3. The Causal Effect of Free Public Transport of Road Transport Emissions: Evidence from Luxembourg
 with Tobias Eibinger (Graz)

+### 4. The Environmental Effectiveness of a Carbon Tax: A Comparative Case study of the Nordic Experience